 The Office of Spiritual Formation (OSF) at Toccoa Falls College seeks to create an academic and campus environment where students, staff/administration, and faculty can develop a robust understanding of Christian formation and engage in ongoing practices that nurture it.
 Simply stated, TFC wants to be a community that continually explores and practices what it means to love God with all our heart, soul, mind, and strength, and to love others as we love ourselves (Matt 12:30-31).
 Since Christian formation is holistic in scope, the OSF is committed to shaping a college experience-either on campus or online-that places formation at the heart of both classroom and community life.
 Chapel services take place on Tuesdays and Wednesdays at 10am, with special services in the evening throughout the semester.
-These are accessible to graduate students online via the link in the Graduate Student Resource Center.
+These are accessible to graduate students online via this link to access Toccoa Falls College Chapel.